-A 2003 study out of Israel proved that olive leaf extracts have an antimicrobial effect against bacteria and fungi.
+A 2003 in vitro study out of Israel showed that olive leaf extracts have an antimicrobial effect against bacteria and fungi.
 Olive leaf extracts killed almost all bacteria tested, including dermatophytes (causing infections on the skin, hair and nails), candida albicans (an agent of oral and genital infections) and Escherichia coli cells (bacteria found in the lower intestine).
-(17)

-This Green Detox Machine Juice Recipe is another perfect inclusion for any anti-candida diet.
+- This Green Detox Machine Juice Recipe is a great inclusion for any anti-candida diet.

 Symptoms that show the candida cleanse and the candida diet are working include:

 - Impaired brain function